gaidaasd00/What-about-food-/README.md

 The app is designed for ordering food.
 It has a welcome screen for information about the app.
 Technology stack: MVVM, UserDefault, Storyboard, Constrains, API.
-The project was created to learn skills!
+The project was created to learn skills

 # LaunchScreen